What is a sweat lodge?

 What to bring with you

-Towel, sarong/loose shorts, bandana; water or isotonic drinks such as Gatorade, Powerade or coconut water to hydrate after the the ceremony.
+Towel, sarong/loose shorts, bandana; water and/or isotonic drinks such as Gatorade, Powerade or coconut water to hydrate and replenish electrolytes after the the ceremony.

 If you are sweating in NSW, SA or VIC a plate of food to share after the sweat. (excluding Byron bay Sweatlodge - Northern Rivers).